How to Maintain Your Wood Playset

 - Wipe down all areas of stain accumulation/dripping

-STEP 4: Over time, the equipment will start to loosen up in places that have to absorb a lot of stress.
+STEP 4: Over time, the equipment will start to loosen up in places that absorb a lot of stress.
 Check and tighten all nuts and bolts, but be careful to not over tighten causing the wood to crack.
-Swing hangers, tire swivel, S-hooks, eye bolts, and spring clips need to be checked for wear or rust replace and tighten as needed.
+Swing hangers, tire swivel, S-hooks, eye bolts, and spring clips need to be checked for wear or rust.
+Replace and tighten as needed.

-STEP 5: Wood putty is also a great way to keep the equipment looking good.
+STEP 5: Wood putty is also a great way to keep the equipment looking new.
 If an area is small in size, you can fill in the hole with wood putty.
-Once it dries, it hardens and will be like the wood and can be sanded smooth and stained so it looks like the rest of the playset.
+Once it dries, it hardens and will be like the rest of the wood and can be sanded smooth and stained to match the rest of the playset.

-Besides the maintenance for the beginning of the season, do a regular inspection of your play set.
+Aside from the maintenance for the beginning of the season, it’s a good idea to regularly inspect your playset every few weeks during the summer.
 That way you’ll know almost immediately if there is anything wrong with the equipment.
 When you do your inspection, look to see that nothing has broken down or cracked.
-Make sure that all bolts and screws are tightened as far in as they can go, and that there are no sharp edges or pieces sticking out that can cause cuts or other injuries.
+Make sure that all bolts and screws are tightened as far in as they can (safely) go, and that there are no sharp edges or pieces sticking out that can cause cuts or other injuries.

 Taking the extra time to maintain the equipment will help retain the value of the playset and the safety of the children playing on it.